Timequest: Puzzles

-Timequest is an extremely non-linear game in which the player immediately has access to six geographical locations in nine different time periods.
+Timequest is an extremely non-linear game where the player immediately has access to six geographical locations in nine different time periods.
 Many of the puzzles can be tackled by picking a particular location and moving forward from the earliest time period (1361 BC).
 However, like most adventure games, solving puzzles in one location often relies on the use of items obtained elsewhere.

 There are also a series of written clues scattered throughout the game, which require some note taking and some insight in putting the clues together into a message.

-The main puzzle in the end of the game involves travelling quickly back and forth through time while interacting with versions of your past and future selves.
+The main puzzle at the end of the game involves travelling quickly back and forth through time while interacting with versions of your past and future selves.
 This puzzle resembles similar sequences found in Sorcerer, Discworld and Escape from Monkey Island.